WangWenhao0716/ISC-Track1-Submission/Pretrain/README.md

 ## ResNet-152 and ResNet-50-IBN

 We modifiy the official codes of [**Momentum2-teacher**](https://github.com/zengarden/momentum2-teacher) by changing the backbones to ResNet-152 and ResNet-50-IBN.
-The folder momentum2-teacher-resnet152 and momentum2-teacher-resnetIBN give the details.
+The folders momentum2-teacher-resnet152 and momentum2-teacher-resnetIBN give the details.

 It is assumed that the ImageNet dataset is saved in the shared memory, and the data structure is:
 ```